Faculty Development

 - Offer a variety of venues to assist faculty with enhancing their educational contributions.

-- Help faculty in advancing their careers as medical educators by developing their educational contributions into scholarly work and educational scholarship, including assisting faculty with the design, implementation, analysis and dissemination of educational innovations, research projects and grants.
+- Support faculty in advancing their careers as medical educators by developing their educational contributions into scholarly work and educational scholarship, including assisting faculty with the design, implementation, analysis and dissemination of educational innovations, research projects and grants.

 - Assist with the design, implementation and evaluation of the Resident-As-Teacher program.